Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Results vary by peptide type and individual response.
 GLP-1 agonists like semaglutide typically show appetite reduction within 1-2 weeks, with significant weight loss visible after 8-12 weeks.
 Growth hormone-releasing peptides may take 4-6 weeks for body composition changes to become apparent.
 Maximum benefits usually occur after 3-6 months of consistent treatment.

 FDA-approved peptides like semaglutide, tirzepatide, and liraglutide have demonstrated safety in clinical trials lasting up to 2 years.
 Long-term safety data for other peptides is more limited.
-Regular medical monitoring is essential for any long-term peptide therapy to assess effectiveness and monitor for potential side effects.
+Regular medical monitoring is important for any long-term peptide therapy to assess effectiveness and monitor for potential side effects.

 Yes, legitimate weight loss peptides require a prescription from a licensed healthcare provider.
 Compounding pharmacies can provide these peptides with a valid prescription.
-Avoid purchasing peptides from unregulated sources, as quality and purity cannot be guaranteed.
+Avoid purchasing peptides from unregulated sources, as quality and purity can't be guaranteed.

 Weight regain is common when discontinuing peptide therapy, particularly with GLP-1 agonists.
 Clinical studies show that patients typically regain 60-70% of lost weight within one year of stopping treatment.
-This underscores the importance of lifestyle modifications and potentially long-term therapy for sustained results.
+This shows the importance of lifestyle modifications and potentially long-term therapy for sustained results.

 Most weight loss peptides can be safely combined with common medications, but drug interactions are possible.
 GLP-1 agonists may affect the absorption of oral medications due to delayed gastric emptying.
 Always inform your healthcare provider about all medications and supplements before starting peptide therapy.